Never give up on a dream just because of the time it will take to accomplish it. The time will pass anyway. – Earl Nightingale

 Make sure you are relaxed and stress-free during the time surrounding your surgery.
 Three weeks before your surgery, avoid alcohol and the following medications:

 The day of this facial plastic surgery procedure, be sure to wash thoroughly with regular soap and don’t eat anything after midnight before your surgery.
 Learn more about getting prepared for surgery.
 I will also be giving you some pre-op instructions for you to follow.

 Depending on what needs to be done, surgery will be about one to two hours.

 What kind of anesthesia is administered?

 Children will be receiving general anesthesia by a certified anesthesiologist.
-For adults who are getting an otoplasty, you will receive a local anesthetic with mild sedative.
+For adults who are getting an otoplasty, you will most likely receive local anesthesia with mild sedative.

 What is the otoplasty aftercare like?

-After your surgery, you may feel some discomfort and you will see some swelling.
+After surgery, most patients may feel some discomfort and you will see some swelling.
 I will give you step by step instructions to help you heal and recover nicely.

 Your head will be bandaged with thick bandages.
 After a few days, this will be replaced with lighter bandages.
 These can be removed after about seven days.

 After seven days, you will be asked to wear a headband that covers your newly placed ears while you sleep.
 This will help your ears hold their new position until you heal completely.